videolan/vlc/doc/executor.md

 user).

 We decided against it, for several reasons:
- - in theory, the user may want to do something different on timeout and cancelation (it may for example consider that one is an error and the other is not);
+ - In theory, the user may want to do something different on timeout and cancelation (it may, for example, consider that one is an error and the other is not);
- - this would require more callbacks and would complexify the executor API;
+ - This would require more callbacks and complicate the executor API;
- - if it's necessary, the user could just use a separate component (timer) to trigger the interruption.
+ - If it's necessary, the user could just use a separate component (timer) to trigger the interruption.